AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/introduction-portal-interface.md

 ## Feature pages

-Clicking a menu item takes you to that item's feature page.
+Selecting a menu item takes you to that item's feature page.

 ![Feature details](../images/feature-details.png "Feature details")